 If deficiencies are noted, the assistance that the Administration will provide to enable the faculty member to improve performance; and

 The timeframe established to demonstrate improvements.
+To document required improvements, the Academic Dean/Supervising Administrator will use Form 2.

 Post-Evaluation Conference - Prior to the end of the Spring Semester (per the Faculty Evaluation Plan (FEP)), the Academic Dean/Supervising Administrator will meet with each annual contract faculty member assigned to the instructional unit to discuss the overall evaluation.